Accumulated Contributions: The total contributions made by the member.

 Reciprocal Retirement Systems: There are thirteen Illinois public retirement systems participating in the Retirement Systems' Reciprocal Act.

-Rollover: Postponing taxation of distributions by "rolling-over" the payment to another plan, or to an Individual Retirement Account (IRA).
+Rollover: Postponing taxation of distributions by transferring the payment to another qualified plan or an individual retirement account (IRA).

-Service Credit: Time served with GARS.
-Service credit is part of the equation used to calculate GARSbenefits.
+Service Credit: Time served with JRS.
+Service credit is part of the equation used to calculate JRS benefits.

-Survivor Annuity: A monthly benefit payable upon the death of a Legislator or Constitutional Officer, to a qualified survivor.
+Survivor Annuity: A monthly benefit payable upon the death of a judge to a qualified survivor.

-Tax-Deferred: Contributions made by a Legislator or Constitutional Officer, that are not taxed until a benefit is paid.
+Tax-Deferred: Contributions made by a judge that are not taxed until a benefit is paid.

 TDD: Telecommunication Device for the Deaf.
 A means for our disabled members to communicate with our office.

-Term of Office: Length of time elected for that particular office.
+Term of Office: Length of time elected or appointed for that particular judgeship.

-Tier 1: A member of the General Assembly Retirement System who was first elected or appointed prior to January 1, 2011.
+Tier 1: A member of the Judges' Retirement System who first became a judge prior to January 1, 2011.

-Tier 2: A member of the General Assembly Retirement System who was first elected or appointed on or after January 1, 2011.
+Tier 2: A member of the Judges' Retirement System who first became a judge on or after January 1, 2011.

 W-4P Form: This form is used to designate federal income tax withholding.

-Withdrawal: Severance of employment of a Legislator or Constitutional Officer by resignation or dismissal.
+Withdrawal: Severance of employment of a judge by resignation or dismissal.